Quansight-Labs/quansight-labs-site/posts/2019/06/python-library-function-usage.md

 methods which are harder to detect as discussed above.
 The `sparse` methods are heavily used along with several high level wrappers for `scipy.interpolate.interp1d` and `scipy.optimize.minimize`.
-I was surprised to find out one of my favorite scipy methods `scipy.signal.find_peaks` is rarely used!
+I was surprised to find out one of my favorite SciPy methods, `scipy.signal.find_peaks`, is rarely used!
 Only a small fraction of the `scipy.signal` functions are used and these include:
 `scipy.signal.lfilter`, `scipy.signal.fftconvolve`,
 `scipy.signal.convolve2d`, `scipy.signal.lti`, and